-Why You Need An SOP for Your Blog
+Why You Need A Standard Operating Procedure For Your Blog

 - Is this content/topic useful to my target reader?

 - Is the post well-written and formatted for easy reading?

 - Is the post actionable and easy to follow?